melonboy10/ComputerCraftItemMonitor/README.md

-# Computer Craft Item Monitor
+# ComputerCraft Item Monitor
-Computer Craft Item Monitor is an item monitoring system (duh) made with ComputerCraft for 1.16.5 Now with 100% less seeds!
+ComputerCraft Item Monitor is an item monitoring system (duh) made with ComputerCraft for 1.16.5 Now with 100% less seeds!

 ## Setup